 By Lelia Gowland, Principal, Gowland, LLC

 Maybe this scenario sounds familiar?
-Travelers in your company have become used to unmanaged travel and the associated travel policy, but now both are undergoing some major changes.
-As travel managers, you may wind up being responsible for ensuring the logistical transition happens smoothly — and navigating the emotions that those changes evoke among travelers.
+Travellers in your company have become used to unmanaged travel and the associated travel policy, but now both are undergoing some major changes.
+As travel managers, you may end up being responsible for ensuring the logistical transition happens smoothly — and navigating the emotions that those changes evoke among travellers.

-As a travel manager, you’re a key influencer in the lives of business travelers.
+As a travel manager, you’re a key influencer in the lives of business travellers.
 Change management is a great opportunity to use that influence and build stronger relationships with your team.

 The following three questions will support you in effective change management, all while playing toward your strengths.

 1) What do you need to feel confident about this transition?

 It’s a good idea to work with your new travel management company (TMC) on a strategy to inform and support the people who’ll be most affected by the transition to managed travel.
 Don’t forget that this includes you.

 Gallup certified strengths coach, Marta Hanson, acknowledges that managers are often taught to bypass their own needs in service of the company’s.
 Hanson’s approach instead encourages managers to take their own priorities and values into consideration as they begin to craft a plan.